 At the end of each month compare what you had available to spend with what you actually spent.
 The Kakeibo is traditionally often illustrated depicting the battle between the savings pig and the expenses wolf… Ooh!
 I wonder if this is where the idea of piggy banks came from??
 Hmm…I digress… anyway, we want the pig to win….

 Spend a moment journalling your successes and failures – what ways did you find to save money?
 Were there areas you spent too much on which you could reduce next month?
 Did you meet your savings target this month?
 Did the pig win… or did the wolf get the better of you this time around?
 If so, don’t beat yourself up, each month is a chance to reflect and start afresh.

 If you want to get started, you can create your own in a notebook or bullet journal following the principles above.
 If you like to doodle and embellish, you can really get creative here!

 Alternatively, pre-printed kakeibos are available to purchase and fill in.
 Fukimo Chiba’s ‘Kakeibo – The Japanese Art of Saving Money’ (pictured earlier on in this post…) is a great simple option.
 It has instructions at the front and pre-printed pages for an entire year, with dates left blank so you can begin at any time.
 Categories are also left blank so the whole book is fully customisable, and as well as prompts on the monthly review pages, there is also a bit of space for notes and memos throughout.

-There are also apps available, but many believe that the physical writing down of your expenses and goals is part of the process and should not be omitted.
 The idea of regularly revisiting and filling out your expenses is to keep your savings goals at the forefront of your mind.
 So bring little Japanese magic into your life and start your own kakeibo, as the original book’s slogan says: